 - 1 cup golden turbinado or demerera sugar

 - 1/3 cup brown sugar (or an additional 1/3 cup of the same sugar as above)

 - 1/2 cup oil (I used sunflower, but you could try olive oil, jojoba, almond, etc.)

 - 5-15 drops lavender essential oil (or vanilla, lime, bergamot, lemon, orange, cinnamon, lemon – or any combination of the above.
 Go where your nose leads).
 The amount depends on the odiferous strength of your particular essential oil.

 Mix the ingredients together until paste-like.
 Scoop into glass jars (I like to use oversized jam jars).
 When showering or bathing, massage firmly into skin and then rinse well.

-Also, as I’ve tried to indicate, you can basically add whatever fragrances, juices, zests, oils, or sugar you like.
+- Also, you can basically add whatever fragrances, juices, zests, oils, or sugar you like.
 The key is to make a paste that has a bit of heft, so it won’t just fall off your skin immediately.
-In addition, the more ‘real foods’ you incorporate, the short the shelf-life.
+In addition, the more ‘real foods’ you incorporate, the shorter the shelf-life.
 Use these scrubs in a month or less, I’d say.
 If you don’t add any grapefruit juice, I think you can just use the scrub at your leisure.

 Scrub it up!

 © Emily Joldersma, RHN, Eat Well, Live Vibrantly